fxos-ux/gaia-controls/README.md

 #### layout.css
 Layout rules
 * Layout rules divide a page into sections and hold one or more modules together.
 * Helper classes for alignment, spacing, grids and clearfix are defined here.
 * Media queries for responsive layout are also included in this file.

 #### modules.css
 Module rules
 * A module is a discreet UI component.
 * Headers, buttons, tabs, menus are some of the UI components defined here.
+* Todo: each individual module can be placed in its own CSS document here.
+We would need to concat these files otherwise we run into large set of import declarations -- which is no good.

-#### gaia.css
+#### /themes directory
-theme rules
+specific theme rules

-* The Gaia theme sits on-top of the base "White-label" design.
+* /themes/gaia/theme.css - Gaia theme sits on-top of the base "White-label" design.
+* All the style specific to the Gaia theme are contained within /themes/gaia/theme.css
 * If removed, you will see the basic "skinnable" design in which we can add theme files for customization.
 * Gaia apps are sub-themed into 4 categories:  Media, Settings, Productivity and Communication.
 Each one of these sub-themes have their own set of styles.

+* /themes/styleguide/theme.css - contains theme styles specific to this styleguide.

 ### /style/app folder
 apps.css
-* Specific styles that do not exist and are not reused anywhere else.
+* Specific styles for individual apps that do not exist and are not reused anywhere else.

-### /style/styleguide folder
-styleguide.css
-* Styles that are specific to this styleguide app only.

 ### Additional information